 The system, truly intriguing and ambitious, not only offers greater convenience for users.
 Deploying it can reduce one of the drawbacks of these newborn rental services.
 This is the mess on the sidewalks created by e-scooters left on the street at best by users once the service is finished.

-They are very interesting: a dollar for the "call" that gets the vehicle to you, then 25 cents per minute.
+They are very interesting: a dollar for the "call" that brings the vehicle to you, then 25 cents a minute.
 Half an hour of urban travel, enough to cover more or less the radius of a city, costs the equivalent of 7 euros in all.

 If you need to cover a lower radius, the price becomes competitive even with respect to public transport.

-Each e-scooter will be disinfected when it returns to the base and will present a special warranty sticker that will inform users of the sanitization.
+Each e-scooter will be disinfected when it returns to the base and will present a special guarantee adhesive "stamp" that will inform users of the sanitization.

 Go X Apollo employees are also required to undergo daily COVID-19 screenings.